cavtools/cav/README.md

     comments on this post that work with similar concepts.
 TypeScript makes implementing this pretty simple, and Cav is just one person's subjective take on what it can look like. -->

-## Dedication

-Cav is dedicated to the bar it's named after. 🍻